Key Steps in Long Distance Caregiving

 • Fostering open communication among the people involved in providing care should be an ongoing goal.
 Though it can seem time-consuming and frustrating, this ultimately reduces stress and anxiety and brings everyone involved closer together.

-Every situation is unique, but you can prepare with some of these tips:
+Every situation is unique, but you can prepare with these tips:

-• You can offer to help weigh the pros and cons of each treatment option with your loved one — including elements like time, where treatment will be given and cost.
+• Offer to help weigh the pros and cons of each treatment option with your loved one — including elements like time, where treatment will be given, and cost.

-• You can help your loved one think through reasonable short- and long-term expectations.
+• Help your loved one think through reasonable short- and long-term expectations.

-• If your loved one needs help navigating insurance issues, you can offer to contact the insurance company to learn about what is covered and what isn’t.
-Pose questions about coverage beyond standard treatment, such as for: wigs (if hair is lost with chemotherapy); transportation to/from clinics for treatment; in-home medical assistance following treatment; out-of-network care; medications; etc. If you are assigned this role, arrange a multi-party phone call, so your loved one can give the insurance company permission to speak with you.
+• If your loved one needs help navigating insurance issues, offer to contact the insurance company to learn about what is covered and what isn’t.
+Pose questions about coverage beyond standard treatment, such as for wigs (if hair is lost with chemotherapy); transportation to/from clinics for treatment; in-home medical assistance following treatment; out-of-network care; and medications.
+If you are assigned this role, arrange a multi-party phone call so your loved one can give the insurance company permission to speak with you.

 • Utilize an oncology social worker at the cancer center or affiliated with the oncologist.
 They offer a wealth of information and can answer many logistical and financial questions.

-Remember that this is about your loved one’s body — and these are his or her decisions to make, not yours.
-Your loved one is the expert in this cancer experience, especially with respect to what s/he feels, what is important to him/her, and what s/he wants.
-Your role as a distance caregiver is to help frame important questions that will help with decisions about treatment and recovery, and to let your loved one know that you care.
+Remember that this is about your loved one’s body — and these are their decisions to make, not yours.
+Your loved one is the expert in this cancer experience, especially with respect to what they feel, what is important to them, and what they want.
+Your role as a long-distance caregiver is to help frame important questions that will help with decisions about treatment and recovery, and to let your loved one know that you care.